do-community/do-bulma/README.md

 ## Development/Building

-To setup the build/develop environment, you will need to run `npm i` with Node 12+ installed.
+To setup the build/develop environment, you will need to having Node.js installed (matching the version specified in `.nvmrc`), and then run `npm ci` to install dependencies (this will respect the lockfile).
-This will install the dependencies to allow you to build the project.

-If you wish to build the styles to CSS, simply run `npm run build`.
-This will output `style.css` into `build`.

 We make use of `sass-lint` to maintain code quality in the SCSS files.
-To run this you can use `npm run lint`.
+To run this you can use `npm test`.

-To test the project fully, we first run the linter and then build the SCSS to ensure it is valid.
-This is achieved with `npm test`.
+A demo project is included in the `demo` directory, which helps ensure the styles are working as expected.
+This can be run with `demo:dev` to start a server with hot reloading, or `demo:build` to build the demo project.

 ## Usage Example